 - The suite of contracts that the Project Team is developing is large and the relationship between the contracts is complex.
-An effective way to provide drafting guidance to the lawyers is to prepare short papers covering all the key principles to be reflected in the contracts. - The principles papers can be used as a tool to synchronise the approach to drafting the same point in more than one document or merely reminding people as to a position that has already been taken. - The Project Team is large and many members of the team will have a limited understanding of the contracts even where they are required to provide key inputs or support bid evaluation or negotiations.
-Principles papers could be very useful in bringing them up to speed and helping them to understand the issues they need to address. - As with many Projects of this nature there is a wide range of stakeholders that need to be bought into the approach and satisfied as to the position tie is taking on a number of key issues.
+An effective way to provide drafting guidance to the lawyers is to prepare short papers covering all the key principles to be reflected in the contracts. - The principles papers can be used as a tool to synchronise the approach to drafting the same point in more than one document or merely reminding people as to a position that has already been taken.
+It should also be noted that drafting is regularly syncronised between contracts to ensure best practice is flowed through to other contracts and to ensure that the novation of agreements will work effectively. - The Project Team is large and many members of the team will have a limited understanding of the contracts even where they are required to provide key inputs or support bid evaluation or negotiations.
+Principles papers could be very useful in bringing them up to speed and helping them to understand the issues they need to address - As with many Projects of this nature there is a wide range of stakeholders that need to be bought into the approach and satisfied as to the position tie is taking on a number of key issues.
 The principles papers can form the basis of practical briefing notes and could also form the basis of an approvals' process. - Critical to stimulating strong competition amongst bidders is to get them to focus on the key issues and avoiding them mis-understanding the underlying contractual documentation and related risks.
-The principles papers could form the basis of key information to be shared in the ITN and subsequent bidding documentation. - The principles papers could be bound together with the signed contract to create a useful guide for use by tie and the ongoing project management team.
+The principles papers could form the basis of key information to be shared in the ITN and subsequent bidding documentation.
+[Summaries of the key contractual information is are already included in the ITNs, along with risk allocation matrices which clearly identify the risk allocation between the tie and the private sector in relation to the key contractual risks.]